 There seems to be a minor assemblage of artifacts in a rocky area of Frye Canyon just south of Riggs Mesa that suggest braided prehistoric water channels.
 Their age remains somewhat indeterminate but they would appear to serve no obvious historic or more recent purpose.
-The workmanship and the quality of construction seems to be lower than most of the hanging canals in this study.
+The workmanship and the quality of construction seems to be low.
 The terrain is extremely rocky Holocene valley fill.

 Channels at < N 32 46.633' W 109 47.472' >, < N 32 46.699' W 109 47.399' >, and < N 32 46.760' W 109 47.290' > are typical.
 These seem to end in sudden drops into modern wash erosion.
 There are also a few minor CCC water spreader projects and several unknown age check dams in the area.
 No linkup with the Robinson Canal or Frey Mesa water further south and upcanyon by 0.3 kilometers or 0.5 a mile has yet been determined.
-Terrain further north would appear to be largely inhospitable to either canal construction or end use fields.

-Frye Mesa Area
+Frye Mesa Region